What Do Adventists Believe About Creation in the Bible?

-Why do Adventists Believe in Creation?
+Why do Adventists believe in Creation?

 We exist, the earth exists, the stars exist, and the universe exists.
-And it all had to have come from somewhere, right?
+And it all had to come from somewhere, right?
 But from where?

-If God Created Everything, where did God Come From?
+If God created everything, where did God come from?

-This is a common question.
-But the Bible doesn’t say where God came from.
+The Bible doesn’t say where God came from.
 Instead, it presents Him as an eternal Being.

 In trying to help us wrap our minds around this concept, the Psalmist puts it this way:

-“Before the mountains were brought forth,Or ever You had formed the earth and the world, Even from everlasting to everlasting, You are God” (Psalm 90:2, NKJV).
+“Before the mountains were brought forth, or ever You had formed the earth and the world, even from everlasting to everlasting, You are God” (Psalm 90:2, NKJV).

 That’s why Job declared:

 “How great is God—beyond our understanding!
-The number of his years is past finding out.”
-(Job 36:26, NKJV).
+The number of His years is past finding out” (Job 36:26, NKJV).

 Maybe everything else needs an explanation for how it got here, but not God.

-How Old is the Universe?
+How old is the universe?

 The Bible doesn’t give us the age of the universe as a whole.
-The account of Creation in the book of Genesis is in the context of the creation of our earth and of life here.
+The account of Creation in the book of Genesis is in the context of our earth and life here.

-“Where were you when I laid the foundations of the earth?… When the morning stars sang together, and all the sons of God shouted for joy” (Job 38: 7, NKJV).
+“Where were you when I laid the foundations of the earth?… When the morning stars sang together, and all the sons of God shouted for joy” (Job 38:4–7, NKJV).

-This means God had purpose and foresight in making our world and the life on it.
+In other words, God had purpose and foresight in making our world and the life on it.

-Over and over it said that “And God said, let there be” such and such, and then such and such happened (Genesis 1:3,6,9,11,14,20,24; Genesis 1:26, NKJV).
+Over and over, we read that “God said, let there be” such and such, and then such and such happened (Genesis 1:3,6,9,11,14,20,24; Genesis 1:26, NKJV).

 “By the word of the Lord the heavens were made….
-For He spoke, and it was done; He commanded, and it stood fast” (Psalm 33:9, NKJV).
+For He spoke, and it was done; He commanded, and it stood fast” (Psalm 33:6–9, NKJV).

-The book of Hebrews also has this explanation:
+The book of Hebrews also explains:

-“Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear” (Hebrews 11:3, NKJV).
+“Through faith we understand that the worlds were framed by the Word of God, so that things which are seen were not made of things which do appear” (Hebrews 11:3, NKJV).